A responsible entity is the overall operator or supervisor of the scheme for the purpose of protecting investors.

 - by writing to GPO Box 3, Melbourne, VIC 3001

-The Australian Financial Complaints Authority (or the Financial Ombudsman Service as the case requires) will first invoke a conciliation process.
+The Australian Financial Complaints Authority will first invoke a conciliation process.
 If the Complainant still does not get a satisfactory outcome the Complainant has the right to have the matter arbitrated by an adjudicator or panel.
 Each Complaint is handled in confidence and without affecting any legal rights of the Complainant should they remain dissatisfied.

 Any issue arising from Complaints that have material ramifications for other investors shall be reported by the Complaints Officer of Primary to the Board of Primary.

-The Australian Financial Complaints Authority (or the Financial Ombudsman Service as the case requires) may not deal with all complaints from wholesale clients, in which case only arbitration or legal proceedings are available.
+The Australian Financial Complaints Authority may not deal with all complaints from wholesale clients, in which case only arbitration or legal proceedings are available.

 The following are the terms on which you may access the website of Primary including the investor information service.
 By viewing, accessing or downloading any information from this website you agree to be subject to the Terms and Conditions.